Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 • Flags whether the testing posture is structured, pilot-only, materially immature, or being bypassed by deployment pressure.

-• Routes to ACT Tier 2 when the missing layer is methodology, provider diligence, evidence, and executive decision discipline.
+• Routes to AI Controls Professional when the missing layer is methodology, provider diligence, evidence, and executive decision discipline.

 Enterprise AI assurance illustration showing adversarial scenario design, evidence-backed remediation, provider review, and controlled test discipline.